Climate Change & Energy

 The warming temperatures caused by GHGs are responsible for rising sea levels (from melting glaciers and ice shelves), melting permafrost, changes in the distribution of plants and animals, and the lengthening of seasons.
-Scientists are also increasingly confident in linking climate change to the catastrophic storms, droughts and hurricanes we’ve experienced in the last few years.
+Scientists are also increasingly confident in linking climate change to the catastrophic storms, droughts, wildfires, and hurricanes we’ve experienced in the last few years.

 Other concerns, according to EarthShare member Natural Resources Defense Council, include deadly heat waves, drought, food and water shortages, and international conflict.
 Rising sea levels, desertification and depleted aquifers could displace millions of people from their homes.
-The Defense Department says that "climate change has a dramatic impact on national security."

 During and following the industrial revolution, we acquired most of our energy—to build our cities, to transport goods and people, and more—through the burning of fossil fuels like coal and oil.
 Fossil fuels are a finite, unsustainable source of energy and burning them produces the GHGs that lead to global warming.
 To solve these problems, EarthShare members are working not only on advocating for renewable energy, but also for lessening our waste through better energy efficiency and design.

 Though the facts of climate change are sobering, it’s not too late to make a difference.
 Here at EarthShare, we’re committed to supporting our member organizations' efforts to address climate change and scale up bold energy solutions.
-By supporting these organizations, you can make the world a better place for future generations.
+By supporting these organizations, you can make the world a better place now and for future generations.

 - Buying renewable energy